Kenan7/mir/Readme.md

 # Mir webpage

-## Should have environment varialbes
+## Should have environment variables

-You should definitely create `.env` file with following variables since this system relies on these configurations
+You should definitely create `.env` file with the following variables since this system relies on these configurations

 ```bash
 DJANGO_SETTINGS_MODULE=mirblog.production_settings # must have